IPS Displays for Marine Electronics

 Garmin GNX 20 offers another new technology.
 The GNX 20 is the first glass-bonded marine instrument with a combination of directly driven LCD segments and a dot-matrix field to display graphical information.

 If you shop our web site for a chartplotter or multi-function display, chances are you’ll see a selection of devices running the Twisted Nematic (TN) style of thin film transistor (TFT) touchscreen display.
 That type predominates among LCD (liquid crystal) color displays.

-Twisted Nematic displays are bright, with white LED backlighting that uses an economical amount of power.
+Twisted Nematic displays are bright, with white LED backlighting that is efficient and saves on power consumption.
 Their fast response time is another plus, but there are areas where TN displays fall short.

 TN displays don’t offer great color reproduction quality and they have limited angles from which you can view the screen.
-Look at them from above while standing or from the side when you’re away from the helm, from too great of an angle, and the colors will shift and invert.
+The colors will shift and invert if you look at them from above while standing or from the side when you’re away from the helm, from too great of an angle.
 They also sometimes change color and fade when you touch the screen, which presents a problem for touchscreen operation.

 There’s also the problem with polarized sunglasses, which I experienced while racing my sailboat to Hawaii last summer.
 I often needed to take off my high-quality Kaenon sunglasses to look at the Zeus Touch chartplotter in the bright mid-Pacific sunlight.
 When I was suddenly distracted one day by a needed sail adjustment, I stepped on the Kaenons and broke one of the arms off.
 As a result of my carelessness I sailed a thousand miles wearing Kaenons held together by black electrical tape.